 Felicia Lebewohl Rosen is an attorney practicing special education law.
 She vigorously, passionately and with sensitivity represents families of children with disabilities, assuring that their legal rights are protected in the school system.
 In addition, she is a certified school psychologist.
 As a psychologist, she provided for the emotional and social needs of students, conducted and interpreted psychological and educational testing, and collaborated with parents, teachers and service providers.
-She understands how to interpret your child’s evaluations conducted by the teachers, psychologists and other service providers, such as speech and language pathologists and occupational and physical therapists.
+She understands how to interpret your child’s evaluations conducted by teachers, psychologists and other service providers, such as speech and language pathologists and occupational and physical therapists.

-Felicia earned a Bachelor of Arts in American Studies from Brandeis University, Juris Doctor cum laud from New England School of Law, and Master of Education degree in School Psychology from Columbia University Teachers College.
+Felicia earned a Bachelor of Arts in American Studies from Brandeis University, Juris Doctor cum laud from New England School of Law, and Master of Education in School Psychology from Columbia University Teachers College.
 She was a Case and Note Editor of and published in the Law Review for the New England School of Law.

 Felicia understands the process of advocating for students, not just based on her training and experience as an attorney and school psychologist, but also based on her personal experiences as a proud mother of two young adults with ADHD and on the autism spectrum.